 - blurred vision

 Leukemia cells that spread to the skin can lead to the appearance of small, dark, rash-like spots.
-This collection of cells is called a chloroma or a granulocytic sarcoma, and it is very rare.
+Doctors call this collection of cells a chloroma or a granulocytic sarcoma, and it is very rare.

-The bruising and bleeding that characterize leukemia can also cause tiny spots called petechiae to appear.
+The bruising and bleeding that characterize leukemia can also cause tiny spots on the skin called petechiae to appear.
 These may also look like a rash.

-Early symptoms also depend on whether a child has acute or chronic leukemia.
 The symptoms of acute leukemia often appear quickly, and they may be more noticeable.
-Those of chronic leukemia may be milder and develop gradually over time.
+Commonly, a child will become ill with flu-like symptoms over just days or a few weeks.
+Children with chronic leukemia may have milder symptoms that develop gradually over time.

 There are different types of childhood leukemia.
 A child’s outlook will depend on the type and a range of other factors.

-Regardless, catching and treating leukemia early can improve the outcome.
+Regardless, diagnosing and treating leukemia early can improve the outcome.
 It is important for a parent or caregiver to discuss any concerns about a child’s health with a doctor as soon as possible.